Jikoni means “kitchen” in Swahili.

 in the East Bay Area of California.

-Kiano Moju is an author, African food advocate, and the chef-owner of Jikoni.
-This Los Angeles pop-up restaurant brings her bestselling cookbook, AfriCali: Recipes From My Jikoni, to life.
+Kiano Moju is an author, African food advocate, and the chef-owner of Jikoni, which brings her bestselling cookbook, AfriCali: Recipes From My Jikoni, to life.

 Named one of the best cookbooks of the year by The New York Times, Food & Wine, and Bon Appétit, AfriCali food celebrates Moju’s Kenyan and Nigerian roots through the colorful, produce-driven lens of her California upbringing.